jagaimoUK/rails_apprentice/README.md

 3.2.1

 * troublesome
   It was troublesome to think about the relationship of models.
-That is why I tried to think big picture.
+That is why I tried to think about big picture.